zacharyt-cs/reddit-data-engineering/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## That's All Folks!
-Enable the DAG on Airflow and let it do its magic!
+Now, you are ready to enable the DAG on Airflow and let it do its magic!

 ![airflow][airflow_screenshot]

+When you are done, just stop the airflow services by going to the `airflow` directory with terminal and execute `docker-compose down`.

 ## Help

-### Authorisation error while trying to create a Dataproc cluster from Airflow
+Authorisation error while trying to create a Dataproc cluster from Airflow
   1. Go to Google Cloud Platform's IAM
   2. Under the Compute Engine default service account, add the roles 'Editor' and 'Dataproc Worker'.

 ## Roadmap for Future Development